thrackle-io/rules-engine/docs/userGuides/development/invariants/client/token/ERC20/ProtocolERC20-invariants.md

 - A non-appAdmin can never unpause the contract
 - A non-appAdmin can never connect a handler to the contract
 - Any account can retrieve handler address
-- Handler address can never be zero address
+- Once set to a non zero address, a Handler address can never be set to zero address
 - New deployment will always emit NewTokenDeployed event
 - When paused, mint reverts with "Pausable: paused"
 - When paused, burn reverts with "Pausable: paused"